ronit0717/barberShop/readme.md

 There are two pointers, `seatPointer` and `barberPointer`.

 The *seatPointer* points to the index, where the next customer will be allocated a seat if available.
-The *barberPointer* points to the index, where the barber next needs to provide his/her service.
+The *barberPointer* points to the index, where the barber next needs to provide his/her com.rccode.service.

 Both *seatPointer* and *barberPointer* are initialised at position 0.
 The pointers move from left to right in the *seats* array, in a circular manner.
 Once the pointer reaches the end, it starts again from the front (at index 0).